-These free stop smoking services offer one-to-one or group sessions, provide NRT and are run by specially trained staff who can advise you on the best way to manage your cravings and become smoke free.
-They can offer advice about dealing with stress, weight gain and provide information on stop smoking medications such as nicotine replacement therapy, champix and Zyban, to help you manage your cravings.
+These free stop smoking services offer one-to-one or group sessions, provide nicotine replacement therapy (NRT) and are run by specially trained staff who can advise you on the best way to manage your cravings and become smoke free.
+They can offer advice about dealing with stress, weight gain and provide information on stop smoking medications such as NRT, Champix and Zyban, to help you manage your cravings.